Scarabaeus1031/NEXAH/ARCHITECTURE/SYSTEM_STATE.md

 NEXAH is currently:

-> a **structure extraction and navigation framework under validation**
+> a **structure extraction and exploratory navigation framework under active validation**

 NOT yet:

 - a validated scientific theory
-- a production system
+- a production-ready system
 - a generalized control framework

 ---